Fast. Easy. Secure.

-Contributions to a Traditional IRA can be tax deductible, provided you meet certain requirements.
+Contributions to a Traditional IRA may be tax deductible, provided you meet certain requirements.

-Keep in mind that distributions from your IRA can be subject to withholding penalties (including an additional 10% for withdrawals prior to age 59 1/2, unless a penalty tax exception applies.
+Keep in mind that distributions from your IRA can be subject to a 10% early distribution penalty tax if you are under age 59 1/2, unless a penalty tax exception applies.

 There is a “catch-up” period of which you may contribute $1,000 more to your account.
-This is only permittable if the account owner is from 50 to 70.5 years old.
+This is only permissible if the account owner is age 50 or older.

 FIRST TIME HOME BUYER